OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Calling itself a “boutique hostel”, this former brothel near Albert Cuyp Market and the nightlife of Leidseplein aims to offer the luxury and comfort of a hotel with the atmosphere and budget of a hostel.
-With impressive features such as lofty ceilings, a regal round staircase, marble entrance and original chandeliers, Cocomama has everything from private doubles and three-bed family rooms to dorms with two, four or six beds.
-Note that some dorm bathrooms are shared.
+Calling itself a “boutique hostel”, this former brothel near Albert Cuyp Market and the nightlife of Leidseplein aims to offer the comfort of a hotel with the atmosphere and budget of a hostel.
+Impressive original features remain, such as lofty ceilings, a regal round staircase, marble entrance and original chandeliers.
+Cocomama has everything from private doubles and three-bed family rooms to shared dorms with two, four or six beds.
 There’s a cinema, kitchen, garden and living room.
 The hostel also organises social events, including a board games night, bar crawls and weekly family-style dinners, to encourage guests to socialise.

-ClinkNOORD is a large hostel, with more than 750 beds.
-Originally a laboratory built in the 1920s, the hostel has kept many features.
-It’s well-appointed, sitting on the banks of the River IJ in the up-and-coming Noord area that’s a good deal quieter than the centre.
+ClinkNOORD is a large hostel, with more than 750 beds, which was originally a laboratory built in the 1920s.
+Sitting on the banks of the River IJ in the up-and-coming Noord area, this hostel is a good deal quieter than one in the centre.
 ClinkNOORD offers dorms ranging in size from four to 14 beds as well as private en-suite single, twin, triple and quad rooms.
 Communal areas include a self-catering kitchen, café, bar, library and lounges.
 Artistic features include stained-glass windows, and bright colours liven up the space.
-Guests can reach the hostel via the free 24/7 five-minute ferry from Centraal Station.
+You can reach the hostel via the free 24/7, five-minute ferry from Centraal Station.

-This delightful and stylish eco-conscious hostel, sister to Cocomama, is in the pleasant neighbourhood of De Plantage.
-Situated within the heart of Amsterdam, by the Waterlooplein Flea Market, Ecomama boasts a café and lounge areas with stacks of books and a vinyl collection.
+This stylish eco-conscious hostel, sister to Cocomama, is in the pleasant neighbourhood of De Plantage.
+Situated within the heart of Amsterdam, it is close to the Waterlooplein Flea Market.
+Ecomama boasts a café and lounge areas with stacks of books and a vinyl collection.
 There are seven types of rooms, including the double private deluxe, the “hipster” five-bed dorm and the “el-cheapo” 12-bed dorm.
 It also has a self-catering kitchen and a tipi showing films nightly.

 Situated in the Oud-West neighbourhood, CityHub isn’t your typical hostel at all.
-It has several aspects representative of a hostel, such as a communal feel, shared bathrooms and luggage stored in lockers.
-However, there’s privacy at this futuristic enterprise, as everyone sleeps in compact, windowless, sound-proofed hubs, or pods, each with a queen-size bed and app-controlled speakers and mood lighting.
+It does have a communal feel, shared bathrooms and luggage stored in lockers.
+However, there’s privacy at this futuristic enterprise, as everyone sleeps in sound-proofed pods, each with a queen-size bed and app-controlled speakers and mood lighting.
 Features are modern but minimalist, such as a vending machine and self-service bar.

-It may be one of the largest hostels in Europe (more than 75,000 people stay over the course of a year), but the bright and spotlessly clean Stayokay Amsterdam Vondelpark is very central and is close to Leidseplein and some museums.
+It may be one of the largest hostels in Europe (more than 75,000 people stay here each year), but the bright and spotlessly clean Stayokay Amsterdam Vondelpark is very central, close to Leidseplein, the Rijksmuseum and the Van Gogh Museum.
 Uniquely located within Vondelpark – Amsterdam’s most popular open space – the hostel appeals to the young, old, families and solo travellers.
 Stayokay has a variety of shared and private rooms, all with en-suite facilities.
 Communal areas are large, including lounge spaces, work zones and a bar and restaurant.
 For families, there are film showings, games and even an Easter-egg hunt.